-5.12.1 Cardinal Newman Catholic School understands that both adults and other children can perpetrate abuse, and can happen inside and outside of school, online or face to face.
-Child on

-Child abuse is taken very seriously and can include bullying (including cyber-bullying, prejudicebased and discriminatory bullying), abuse in intimate personal relationships between children, physical abuse, sharing of consensual or non-consensual images of videos, causing someone to engage in sexual activity without consent, sexual violence and/or harassment, upskirting, and initiation/hazing ceremonies.
+- 5.12.1 The school understands that both adults and other children can perpetrate abuse, and can happen inside and outside of school, online or face to face.
+Child on Child abuse is taken very seriously and can include bullying (including cyber-bullying, prejudice-based and discriminatory bullying), abuse in intimate personal relationships between children, physical abuse, sharing of consensual or non-consensual images of videos, causing someone to engage in sexual activity without consent, sexual violence and/or harassment, upskirting, and initiation/hazing ceremonies.
 The school recognise that safeguarding issues can manifest as child-on-child abuse.

-- 5.12.2 All members of staff will be made aware of the school's policy and procedures with regards to child-on-child abuse.
-The school will ensure staff understand what is meant by child-on-child abuse and the school policy on child-on-child abuse by ensuring members of staff at the school maintain the attitude of 'It can happen here' to ensure all children are safeguarded.
-One way this is done is by addressing inappropriate behaviour via our Behaviour Policy.
-All staff understand that by not addressing this promptly, children's safeguarding and educational attainment may be impacted. - 5.12.3 The school will work to prevent child on child abuse by ensuring that staff and students are aware of the importance of challenging inappropriate behaviours; making it clear it is never accepted, tolerated and is not a part of growing up or banter. - 5.12.4 Although it is recognised that if there are no reported cases, such abuse may still be taking place.
-If an allegation of child-on-child abuse is made, Cardinal Newman Catholic School will investigate this.
-The Designated Safeguarding Lead (or Deputy) will lead a lead in the investigation whilst using their professional judgement, liaising with other agencies and following the below protocol: - when possible, two members of staff will be present where the report includes an online element.
-Staff will not view illegal images of children; - will not promise confidentiality as reports will may need to be passed onto Children's Service (and in some cases, the Police); - recognises that a child is more likely to disclose to a member of staff they have the strongest relationship with and this must be referred to the DSL by recording disclosure or incident witnessed on CPOMs; - an initial disclosure may be the first incident that is reported rather than a singular event; - some children may face barriers to disclosing such as, additional needs, vulnerability, sex, ethnicity and possibly sexual orientation; - will always listen carefully to the child whilst being non-judgmental; - write up the factual parts of the disclosure as soon as the child has finished disclosing; - liaise and referral to the MASH will be considered (and police if urgent response required); - 5.12.5 In the event that an allegation of child-on-child abuse is made, victims, alleged perpetrators and any other children affected will be supported by following the protocol below: - The victim will never be given the impression that they are creating a problem by reporting an incident of child on child abuse.
-They will be taken seriously and will be supported and kept safe; - Internal school support will be offered e.g. Meeting with Chaplaincy/Counsellor for the victims and education sessions from Behaviour Mentor for alleged perpetrator;
+(Include Behaviour policy with mention to sexual violence and sexual harassment) - 5.12.2 All members of staff will be made aware of the school's policy and procedures with regards to child-on-child abuse.
+The school will ensure staff understand what is meant by child-on-child abuse and the school policy on child-on-child abuse by... - 5.12.3 The school will work to prevent child on child abuse by ... (insert procedures here) - 5.12.4 Although it is recognised that if there are no reported cases, such abuse may still be taking place.
+If an allegation of child-on-child abuse is made, the school will investigate this (include how the school will carry out this investigation, record it and deal with the outcomes) - 5.12.5 In the event that an allegation of child-on-child abuse is made, victims, alleged perpetrators and any other children affected will be supported by (insert school-specific actions here) and referral to the MASH will be considered.

-- Referral to the MASH will be considered (and police if urgent response required); In some cases, a risk assessment may be required but will be kept under constant review.) - 5.12.6 Cardinal Newman Catholic School will never pass off child on child abuse as 'banter', 'having a laugh. 'part of growing up' or other such termination that does not recognise the harm caused.
+- 5.12.6 The school will never pass off child on child abuse as 'banter', 'having a laugh. 'part of growing up' or other such termination that does not recognise the harm caused.
 This should be a Zero-tolerance approach as this could lead to a culture of unacceptable behaviours.
-It is recognised with this, that all child-on-child abuse is unacceptable and will be taken seriously. - 5.12.8 The school will adhere to guidance set out in Keeping Children Safe in Education (2023) when responding to incidents of child-on-child abuse. - 5.12.9 All staff will be made aware that 'upskirting' is a criminal offence.
+It is recognised with this, that all child-on-child abuse is unacceptable and will be taken seriously. - 5.12.7 Boarding schools and residential settings should include additional information here about the possible additional risk relating to child on child abuse in this setting.
+See Annex D KCSIE for more information. - 5.12.8 The school will adhere to guidance set out in Keeping Children Safe in Education (2024) when responding to incidents of child-on-child abuse. - 5.12.9 All staff will be made aware that 'upskirting' is a criminal offence.